Frequently asked live-in care worker questions

 - Documentation proof to support your application, for example, qualification certificates

-After you have successfully completed a formal interview and before you begin work as live-in home carer, we’ll need to follow up with your references.
-It may speed their return if you forewarn your referees we will be contacting them.
+After you have successfully completed a formal interview, and before you begin work as live-in home carer, we’ll need to follow up with your references.
+We often receive references back quicker if referees know that we’ll be contacting them first – so feel free to tell them your plans.

-We also process Enhanced Criminal Records Bureau (CRB/ DBS) Disclosures for each live-in carer for the elderly, but once we have completed our checks you will be ready to start work as soon as the client agrees on a start date.
+We also process Enhanced Criminal Records Bureau (CRB/ DBS) Disclosures for each live-in carer for the elderly.
+Once we have completed our checks you’ll be ready to start work as soon as the client agrees on a start date.

 We take great care in matching our carers to our clients and the start date can depend on finding the right placement for you, but normally this is within a week or two.